AVGVSTVS96/flaskGPT/README.md

 flaskGPT is a GPT-3.5/4 web app build with Flask and OpenAI's API.

-This branch makes several changes to switch from the URL query parameter method in the URLstreaming branch to the new method that uses Server-Sent Events (SSE) with POST requests:
+This branch makes several changes to switch from the URL query parameter method in the urlStreaming branch to the new method that uses Server-Sent Events (SSE) with POST requests:

 1. Modify Flask route for /gpt4 endpoint to accept POST requests: